Canadian Fried Dough: Beaver Tails recipe for a Canadian classic, fried donut like pastries with cinnamon sugar sprinkled on top.

 Happy Canada Day!
-What better way to celebrate than with some Canadian Fried Dough -a Canadian classic!
-Every time we visit our local zoo, we want to stop by for a Beaver Tail™, of the pastry variety.
+What better way to celebrate than with a beaver tails recipe.
+Beaver Tails are a Canadian classic!
 They are a favourite around here, so we thought we’d give our own version of Canadian Fried Dough a try -and they were a big hit!

 The dough for these donut-like pastries is traditionally made from whole wheat flour, and adds a delicious flavour to them.
 I’m not too used to cooking with yeast, but I followed the recipe closely and had great results, so don’t be intimidated if you’re not used to cooking with yeast either.